-Use Quick Look from the command line
+Use Quick Look from the Command line with qlmanage

-Quick Look is a nice feature added in 10.5, I use it often for glancing at the content of various documents and it certainly beats launching an application.
+Quick Look is a nice feature in Mac OS X for quickly previewing documents, images, and other file data before opening it into a designated application.
+I use Quick Look often for glancing at the content of various documents and it certainly beats launching an application when you just need to take a quick peak at something, whether it’s to confirm contents or verify you’re working with the proper file.
 If you’re an avid command line user though, you may be browsing through a directories contents and wondering just what is that JPG or DOC file.
-Wonder no more, because you can easily use Quick Look from the command line:

 qlmanage -p filename.jpg